harethbyr/LinuxBasics-TextManipulationTechniques/README.md

 <h2>Description</h2>
 In this project we will go over the basics of Linux and ways we can navigate through Linux in a way where we can build fluency.
 We will go over plenty of different tools that can be utilized to make our lives easier when experimenting with this distribution.
-We will first start off with just the basic commands in Linux and eventually cover some text manipulation techniques in Kali to help us navigate and locate through files more efficiently.
+We will first start off with just the basic commands in Linux and eventually cover some text manipulation techniques in Kali to help us navigate and locate files and their contents more efficiently.
 For this project specifically we will use the Kali Linux Distro.
+Everything in this project is done in a virtually controlled environment.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>The Shell</b>
+- <b>Terminal</b>
 - <b>Basic Command Utilities</b>
 - <b>VirtualBox</b>